 With this rebranding also came a move to a larger space – our 2,200 sf home in the Aspen Landing Shopping Centre.
 With almost 600 students coming through our doors in early 2013, there was still one piece needed to complete the overall performing arts approach that we had in mind for our students.
 So, in early May 2013, we added the final piece of the puzzle – a dance program for all ages.
 This completed Music and Play’s transition to a full, integrated performing arts school.
 In order to accommodate this programming expansion, we also added another 1,500 sf of space to our current studio and in the summer of 2015 undertook a minor renovation to address an increase in demand for private lessons from our continually growing student base.

-For theatre and dance, it’s always been about the individual growth of our students – not only one big performance.
-This means finding the right teachers who can lead and inspire our young performers.
+For musical theatre and theatre, it’s always been about the individual growth of our students – not only one big performance – BUT WE HAVE THOSE TOO.
+All this means finding the right mix of teachers who can lead and inspire our young performers.

 This can all sound huge and some might think it would then be impersonal and really commercial…however that couldn’t be further from the truth.
 At Music and Play it’s not simply about getting numbers through the door – however that does help to pay the bills when you run a school in the West Calgary area.
 As the owners of the Company, we come from extensive backgrounds in education and the performing arts and have high standards when it comes to blending the two.
 We know the joys, and struggles, of pursuing your dreams and this is why we make sure that our students come first.
 This means providing a nurturing, high quality learning environment where our students can achieve.
 Our stringent strandards actually pose one of the greatest challenges for the company as not every teacher is right to teach at Music and Play as much as we might need more bodies to address our growing numbers.
 At Music and Play we want our students to go beyond the notes, the words and the steps and into the world of creativity and the arts!